larryaasen/obslib-framework/README.md

 When building this framework, the Xcode Build Phase configuration has a Run Script phase to fix the paths in the dylibs.

+It can be built using Codemagic or GitHub Actions.

 ## TODO

 These PlugIns do not load because: Library not loaded: /tmp/obsdeps/lib/QtWidgets.framework/Versions/5/QtWidgets.
 UI frameworks like QtWidgets are not being loaded since this is a non-UI framework.